klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ### Installation <a id="installation"></a>

-If you want to generate transactions related with a smart contract, you need to install a Solidity compiler and caver-java commmand-line tool first.
+If you want to generate transactions related with a smart contract, you need to install a Solidity compiler and caver-java command-line tool first.

 #### Solidity Compiler <a id="solidity-compiler"></a>